-Item 18: Did the agency address the mental/behavioral health needs of children?
-Review Period Under Review Item 18 Performance CFSR Round 3 April 2014 - May 2015 78% PIP Measurement Period 1 July 2016 - September 2017 74% PIP Measurement Period 2 January 2017 - March 2018 74% PIP Measurement Period 3 July 2017 - September 2018 64%

-PIP Measurement Period 4 April 2018 - June 2019 82% PIP Measurement Period 5 January 2019 - March 2020 72% PIP Measurement Period 6 July 2019 - September 2020 87%
+Agency Data SFYQ1 July- September 2021 SFY2022Q1 July-September 2021 Item 18 Performance Agency Data July-September 2021 CFSR Round 3 Review PUR CFSR Round 3 April 2014 - May 2015 78% PIP Measurement Period 1 July 2016 - September 2017 74% PIP Measurement Period 2 January 2017 - March 2018 74% PIP Measurement Period 3 July 2017 - September 2018 64% PIP Measurement Period 4 April 2018 - June 2019 82% PIP Measurement Period 5 January 2019 - March 2020 72% PIP Measurement Period 6 July 2019 - September 2020 87%

-In late 2018 and 2019, DCF promoted Mental Health in Schools.
-A lot of work has been done with KAPP, which has resulted in a standardized trauma informed assessment which leads to children receiving individualized mental health services to meet their needs.
+DCF continues to promote the Mental Health in Schools program through working alongside the Association of Community Mental Health Centers to address gaps in mental health care for youth in foster care.
+There are approximately 56 school districts and 17 CMHC's involved in the program.
+In SFY22, there were 582 foster care youth served across the school districts that participate in this program.
+Additionally, Kansas uses a standardized trauma informed assessment which leads to children receiving individualized mental health services to meet their needs.
 Education about trauma and its impact continues to drive the work we do with children.
 In addition, the internal audit by DCF Audits helped bring more awareness to documentation requirements.
-See Attachment 15 and 15.1 for the two audits completed.
+See Attachment 21 and 22 for the two audits completed.

-In SFY2021, DCF issued a Request for Proposal (RFP) for the management of a centralized behavioral health crisis hotline, screening and mobile response stabilization services to promote coordination and access of community-based services as a deterrent from hospitalization or other out-of-home placements.
-In January 2021, the contract was awarded to Beacon Health Options Inc. This 3-year contract is intended to create a crisis continuum of care that deescalates and ameliorates a crisis before more restrictive or institutional interventions become necessary and to ensure connection to needed supports and services for children and youth.
-For additional information, see Attachment 15 Kansas Family Crisis Response Services.
+In October 2021, DCF along with Beacon Health Options launched the Family Crisis Response Helpline for the management of a centralized behavioral health crisis hotline, screening and mobile response stabilization services to promote coordination and access of community-based services as a deterrent from hospitalization or other out-of-home placements.
+This 3-year contract is intended to create a crisis continuum of care that deescalates and ameliorates a crisis before more restrictive or institutional interventions become necessary and to ensure connection to needed supports and services for children and youth.
+For additional information, see Attachment 23 for the Family Crisis Response Helpline Infographic, Attachment 24 for the Helpline Flyer in English, and Attachment 25 for the Helpline Flyer in Spanish.